-When you run out of something at home and there’s no time to replace it, you make do with what you have.
+When you run out of something at home, and there’s no time to replace it, you make do with what you have.
 No more bread for a sandwich?
-Try wrapping the insides in lettuce…tasty, and much better for you.
-Just ran out of glass cleaner?
-Make your own with water and vinegar – it’s a cleaning solution with multiple applications.
+Try wrapping the insides in lettuce…tasty and much better for you.
+Just run out of glass cleaner?
+Make your own with water and vinegar – a cleaning solution with multiple applications.

-But what about when your favorite room just won’t heat up to your satisfaction?
-Or you set up a workshop in an unheated space of your basement and you don’t want to take winters off?
+But what about when your favorite room won’t heat up to your satisfaction?
+Or have you set up a workshop in an unheated basement space and don’t want to take winter off?
 Sure, you do what lots of other people do – you get one or more space heaters to serve the purpose, if even just temporarily.

 Safety Checklist For Your Space Heater

 But is that all there is to it?
 Plug it in, keep warm, and carry on as usual.
-Not at all, because space heater usage is fraught with potential hazards you need to be aware of so you can prevent an unfortunate accident.
+Not at all, because space heater usage is fraught with potential hazards you need to be aware of to prevent an unfortunate accident.

 Follow these safety tips so you’ll better enjoy the added comfort a space heater can provide:

 - Purchase a heater with the seal of a qualified testing laboratory.